MaksimDzhangirov/backendBankExample/docs/part49-eng.md

 create a new `sql.NullString{}` object, and as I said before, we need to specify the `String` and `Valid` value.
-In this case, the `String` value should be `newFullName`, and of course, `Valid` should be `TRUE`, since the string is not `null`.
+In this case, the `String` value should be `newFullName`, and of course, `Valid` should be `TRUE`, since the `String` is not `null`.
 We don't have to specify anything about the `HashedPassword` and `Email` because by default, their `Valid` field will be `FALSE`, and thus, they will be treated as `NULL`.
 OK, now, the function will return the updated user and an error.